 Another solution is to use a 3rd party tool that creates deployment scripts.

-ApexSQL Build is a SQL database deployment tool that builds new databases or updates existing ones by packaging SQL scripts, script folders, database snapshots and scripts under a source control into a single deployment SQL script, a .NET solution or an executable installer.
-It allows specifying objects that will be created or updated, ensures error-free deployments, enables executing SQL scripts against multiple SQL Servers simultaneously and more.
+ApexSQL Build is a SQL database deployment tool that builds new databases or updates existing ones by packaging SQL scripts, script folders, database snapshots and scripts under a source control into a single deployment SQL script, a C# solution or an executable installer.
+It allows specifying objects that will be created or updated, ensures error-free deployments, and more.

 To generate a deployment script: